dinadina1/Inventory-Management-System-BackEnd/README.md

 ### products

-- view all inventory products.
+- view all inventory products.-
 - view all stocks.
-- view all orders
+- view all purchase orders-
-- view all orders by date.
+- view all orders by date.-
-- view all vendors.
+- view all vendors.-
-- view particular vendor details.
+- view particular vendor details.-
-- view all vendors by state.
+- view all vendors by state.-
-- view all vendors by city.
+- view all vendors by city.-
-- create new vendor.
+- create new vendor.-
-- update vendor.
+- update vendor.-
-- delete vendor details.
+- delete vendor details.-

 <hr>

-- create purchase order.
+- create purchase order.-
-- update purchase order.
+- update purchase order.-
-- view all purchase order.
+- view all purchase order.-
-- delete a purchase order
+- delete a purchase order-

 <hr>

-- view particular inventory product.
+- view particular inventory product.-
-- create new product.
+- create new product.-
-- update a product by product id.
+- update a product by product id.-
-- delete particular product.
+- delete particular product.-

 <hr>